CoderBotOrg/frontend/README.md

 npm run dev
 ```

-By default, the build configuration assumes you have the backend available at `localhost:5000`.
-Change the `CB_ENDPOINT` value according to your setup (e.g. different location, production, static ip of a real RPi running the backend) in the `config/dev.eng.js` file.
+By default, the (development) build configuration assumes you have the backend available at `localhost:5000`.
+Change the `CB_ENDPOINT` value according to your setup (e.g. different location, production, static ip of a real RPi running the backend) in the `config/dev.env.js` file.

-To serve in production, change `CB_ENDPOINT` to `'""'` and
+While in production environment, it assumes you are serving the vue app from the backend, thus having `CB_ENDPOINT` to a blank string.

 ```bash
 # build the web application